 EVERY HOME IS DIFFERENT.
 PLEASE WORK WITH YOUR STORAGE PROVIDER TO FIND THE BEST OPTION FOR YOU.

 Most battery storage systems use Lithium Ion (Li-Ion) batteries.
-Excluding special circumstances, the battery (without replacement) and all other included components are designed to last at least 10 years and should be warrantied for 10 years.
+In most instances, the battery and the components that come with it should last at least 10 years.
+They should also be warrantied for 10 years.

 No. Having battery storage does not mean that you are off the grid.
-Batteries do not generate power, they need to be charged either by PG&E’s grid or by home solar systems, and most customers need grid power to produce enough electricity to support their typical electricity needs.
+Batteries do not generate power.
+They need to be charged either by PG&E’s grid or by home solar systems.
+Most customers need grid power to support their needs.

-Home battery storage system size is largely dependent on your specific energy needs.
-Almost every battery storage provider offers a scalable technology and designs products according to your energy use and home needs.
-For the typical home, a garage or backroom will provide sufficient space to install the battery.
-Your storage provider can help you select appropriate placement for your battery storage unit.
+Home battery storage system size mostly depends on your energy needs.
+Most battery storage providers offer a range of sizes.
+For a typical home, a garage will provide enough space to install the battery.
+Your storage provider can help you select the right place for your unit.

-Most battery storage suppliers offer both indoor and outdoor options to suit your needs.
-If you decide to install an outdoor system, ensure that your battery storage enclosure is Underwriters Laboratories (UL)-certified or National Electrical Manufacturers Association-rated to meet applicable safety standards.
+Most suppliers can offer you both indoor and outdoor options.
+If you get an outdoor system, make sure the enclosure is Underwriters Laboratories (UL)-certified or National Electrical Manufacturers Association-rated.

 Battery storage systems are generally safe.
-The primary safety concern is the potential for overheating which your storage provider should address through several safety measures, including:
+The main concern is overheating.
+Your provider should prevent this by:

-The noise generated by a battery storage system is minimal and generally will not negatively affect normal household activities.
-The peak volume of operation for a typical system is less than or similar to noise levels associated with an air conditioner.
+The noise generated by a battery storage system is minimal.
+It generally will not interfere with normal activities in your home.
+Peak volume is usually less than or equal to the noise level of an air conditioner.